Kristian Welch: Denver Broncos

 On August 29, 2024, Welch was signed by the Denver Broncos.
 On October 15, he was released by the Broncos.

 Baltimore Ravens (second stint)

 On October 16, 2024, Welch was signed to the Baltimore Ravens' practice squad.
 He was promoted to the active roster on November 23.

 Green Bay Packers (second stint)

 On March 28, 2025, Welch signed with the Green Bay Packers.
 He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
 Welch was signed to the active roster on November 1, but waived two days later.
 He was re-signed to the practice squad on November 4.
 On November 11, Welch was signed to the active roster.
+In eight total appearances for the Packers, he registered three combined tackles.
+Welch was placed on season-ending injured reserve due to an ankle injury on December 26.

+On August 30, 2026, Welch was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.
+On September 12, 2026, he was elevated to the active roster for week 1.